 When to Avoid NSAIDs

 You should not use NSAIDs for pain if you are allergic to aspirin or similar drugs.
 If you have heart disease, kidney disease, liver cirrhosis, high blood pressure, asthma or a history of stomach problems, or if you take blood thinners or a diuretic, ask your doctor before taking NSAIDs.
 If you are pregnant or nursing, you should ask your doctor before taking naproxen, although ibuprofen is considered safe except during the third trimester of pregnancy.

 Because many OTC products contain the same ingredients, it's important to know what’s in the medicines you take.
 Otherwise, if you take more than one product, you may get too much of one ingredient.
 Overdoses of any of these pain relievers can increase the risk of side effects and even be fatal.

 Some products also combine ingredients.
-For example, aspirin may be combined with acetaminophen in a single tablet for arthritis relief.
+For example, aspirin may be combined with acetaminophen in a single tablet.
 Some medicines combine OTC pain relievers with other drugs, such as antihistamines, decongestants, or pain medicines to help you sleep.

 There may be times when your doctor says it’s OK to use more than one drug -- such as when you have a cold or the flu.
 But you should not use more than one medication long-term for joint pain.
 If you need more than one drug, ask your doctor to prescribe them separately so you can get the appropriate dose of each.